In this guide, we list the pros and cons of hydrogen energy.

 Current Infrastructure In Many Locations Is Not Compatible With Hydrogen

 Hydrogen requires the manufacture of fuel cells to store the energy, and it’s likely that the current infrastructure in many places wouldn’t be compatible.

 Doesn’t Perform Well In Certain Temperatures & Conditions

-Hydrogen energy is difficult to use in certain temperatures and environments, such as temperatures where the water begins to boil, and high temperatures.
+Hydrogen energy is difficult to use or ineffective in certain temperatures and environments, such as temperatures where the water begins to boil, and high temperatures.

 Limited Availability & Access

-Too much hydrogen is known to interfere with the ozone that is present in our atmosphere.
+Too much hydrogen might lead to inadequate ozone in our atmosphere.

-Without adequate ozone, we are subjected to more of the UVA and UVB transmitted by the sun, which could change our environment, endanger our health, and create other concerns of which we do not know of yet.
+This could lead to more UVA and UVB exposure which transmitted by the sun, change to our environment, endangerment of our health, and other uncertainties.

 Needs A Constant Fuel Source